-The clearing and depository operations for the Schemes' security and derivatives transactions are mainly concentrated with one counterparty, Citigroup Pty Ltd. For the year ending 30 June 2022, the counterparty for Yarra Growth Fund was BNP Paribas Securities Services.
-Citigroup Pty Ltd is a member of a major securities exchange, and at 30 June 2023 had a credit rating of A (S&P) and A3 (Moody's) (2022: Yarra Growth Fund; BNP Paribas Securities Services; A (S&P) and A3 (Moody's)).
-At 30 June 2023, substantially all cash and cash equivalents, balances due from broker and investments are held in custody by Citigroup Pty Ltd (2022: Yarra Growth Fund; BNP Paribas Securities Services).
+The clearing and depository operations for the Schemes' security and derivatives transactions are mainly concentrated with one counterparty, Citigroup Pty Ltd. Citigroup Pty Ltd is a member of a major securities exchange, and at 30 June 2023 had a credit rating of A (S&P) and A3 (Moody's).
+At 30 June 2023, substantially all cash and cash equivalents, balances due from broker and investments are held in custody by Citigroup Pty Ltd.